element119/license/README.md

 terms apply.

 ## License Grant

-element119 hereby grants you a personal, non-transferable, non-exclusive licence to use the element119 software on your devices in accordance with the terms of this EULA agreement.
+element119 hereby grants you a non-transferable, non-exclusive licence to use the element119 software on your devices in accordance with the terms of this EULA agreement.

-You are permitted to load the element119 software (for example a PC, laptop, mobile or tablet) under your control.
+You ARE permitted to:
-You are responsible for ensuring your device meets the minimum requirements of the element119 software.
+- Load the element119 software (for example a PC, laptop, mobile or tablet) under your control.
+You are responsible for ensuring your device meets the minimum requirements of the element119 software

-You are not permitted to:
+- Customise the Software to suit individual purposes

-- Edit, alter, modify, adapt, translate or otherwise change the whole or any part of the Software nor permit the whole or any part of the Software to be combined with or become incorporated in any other software, nor decompile, disassemble or reverse engineer the Software or attempt to do any such things
+You ARE NOT permitted to:
 - Reproduce, copy, distribute, resell or otherwise use the Software for any commercial purpose

 - Allow any third party to use the Software on behalf of or for the benefit of any third party